 Why does deviation matter in load testing?

-When you use variance and/or standard deviation as metric, you need to make sure which distribution you are dealing with.
-Knowing how much your data set is spread around the mean doesn’t account for much if you have no idea how the data looks in the first place.
+When you use variance and/or standard deviation as metrics, you must ensure which distribution you are dealing with.
+Knowing how much your data set is spread around the mean doesn't account for much if you have no idea how the data looks in the first place.

 Multi modal distribution, showing its arithmetic average doesn’t tell much about its shape

-Such a data set could be split into multiple sub data sets, then studied individually.
-Arguably, that would be cumbersome to do, which would defeat our initial purpose of gaining time when analyzing our metrics.
+Such a data set could be split into multiple sub-data sets and then studied individually.
+Arguably, that would be cumbersome, defeating our initial purpose of gaining time when analyzing our metrics.

 Furthermore, what happens when the mean and standard deviation are the same?
 Does this mean the data sets are the same?
-In fact, it is easy to craft distributions with these kind of properties:
+It is easy to craft distributions with these kinds of properties:

 Multiple distributions, sharing the same arithmetic average and standard deviation

-Some people went even further as to squash all sorts of shapes with the same average, standard deviation, on both axes, in a single animation.
+Some people went even further and squashed all sorts of shapes with the same average standard deviation on both axes in a single animation.
 That says a lot about how deviations are as a metric.

 Animation showing the progression of a dinosaur shape made with the same average, standard deviation, on both axes

-As you understand now, variance and standard deviation only make sense on Gaussian distributions, which are rarely encountered in the context of load testing.
-Most common cases are multi modal distributions, outliers or extreme values, long tails or skewed distributions, and so on.
+As you understand now, variance and standard deviation only make sense on Gaussian distributions, which are rarely encountered in load testing.
+The most common cases are multi-modal distributions, outliers or extreme values, long tails or skewed distributions, etc.

-The arithmetic average is very sensitive to outliers and it won’t tell us much about the shape of the distribution anyway.
-We will need a more powerful tool to deal with all these cases, which could be stated as extreme if they were not so common!
+The arithmetic average is very sensitive to outliers, and it won't tell us much about the shape of the distribution anyway.
+We would need a more powerful tool to deal with all these cases, which could be stated as extreme if they were not so common!

 Then, why are they used?

 But then, what to do?
 What metrics can you use for a good analysis?
-You can find some answers if you come back to the objectives of a load test.
-Ultimately, you have to understand what you want to unveil first if you want to choose the good indicators to follow.
+You can find some answers if you return to a load test's objectives.
+Ultimately, you must understand what you want to unveil before choosing the good indicators to follow.